DVBeckwitt/Beckwitt_CV/README.md

 ## Structure

 - `cv-llt.tex` – main document that assembles all CV sections
+- `cv-all.tex` – self-contained version with all content in a single file
 - `sections/` – individual TeX files for each CV section
 - `bib/own-bib.bib` – bibliography entries used in publications section
 - `images/` – profile photograph